BriskenFinancials/use-case-template/cards/UC10000426-O-03-configure-sap-mbc-for-the-customers-company-code.md

 # Configure SAP MBC for the customers company code

+This stage helps clarify the transition from 'Prepare test plan and data for customer-specific scenarios'.
 Collect all necessary information about the customers company code, such as chart of accounts and payment formats.
-Set up sap mbc to align with the customers specific company code requirements.
-You will be able to confidently Collect all necessary information about the customers company code, such as chart of accounts and payment formats
+Set up SAP MBC to align with the customers specific company code requirements.

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-03-top.png)